 It is the beginning and the end of two homelands; two corners which make up an international border.
 A place where the separation of land and sea is crossed by steel slats joined as one to create an impenetrable border wall.

-In November 2016, Santana found herself standing on the Playas de Tijuana looking at the wall.
+In November 2016, Lizbeth De La Cruz Santana found herself standing on the Playas de Tijuana looking at the wall.
 Just months earlier, she received her master’s degree in Spanish from Fresno State and was now beginning her doctoral program at University of California, Davis.

-“I still didn’t know whose faces and stories were going to be selected as part of this mural because doing this first visit to Playas de Tijuana in November of 2016 I was just learning more about the Humanizing Deportation project and the DACAmented Without Borders digital storytelling project was not yet in existence until later that year in December,” Santana said.
+“I still didn’t know whose faces and stories were going to be selected as part of this mural because doing this first visit to Playas de Tijuana in November of 2016 I was just learning more about the Humanizing Deportation project and the DACAmented Without Borders digital storytelling project was not yet in existence until later that year in December,” De La Cruz said.

 The vision that began to take shape was a collaboration of artists and storytellers, many of whom are deportees themselves and shared a desire to communicate the message of unethical treatment of childhood arrivals through deportation.

-“I feel like art really communicates and has a very special way to create consciousness in people,” Santana said.
+“I feel like art really communicates and has a very special way to create consciousness in people,” De La Cruz said.
 “I always believed that the best possible way to speak on the violation of human dignity and human rights on childhood arrivals by U.S. immigration laws and our criminal system could be through this medium.”

-For the next three years, Santana worked on the Humanizing Deportation archiving project.
+For the next three years, De La Cruz worked on the Humanizing Deportation archiving project.
 During her fieldwork in Tijuana, she was able to make connections and friendships that ultimately made her vision possible.

-In August and September, Santana, artists Mauro Carrera and Enrique Chiu and a small army of collaborators descended on the Playas de Tijuana and began applying the mural to the steel slats which make up the border wall.
+In August and September, De La Cruz, artists Mauro Carrera and Enrique Chiu and a small army of collaborators descended on the Playas de Tijuana and began applying the mural to the steel slats which make up the border wall.
 The local impact of the mural was immediate.

 “Visitors would approach us and we would engage in very fruitful and sometimes very emotional conversations in regards to their own experience and migration to the U.S. as children.
 Some would speak on the experience of their own deportation or the deportation of a loved one.
 For me, that really made me feel that all this hard work and all the planning that went into developing this mural was more than worth it.”